fermisurfaces/IFermi/paper.md

 # Acknowledgements

+This work was funded by the DOE Basic Energy Sciences program -- the Materials Project -- under Grant No. KC23MP
 AS and SMG were supported by the Laboratory Directed Research and Development Program of LBNL under the U.S. Department of Energy (DoE) Contract No. DE-AC02-05CH11231.
 Computational resources were provided by the National Energy Research Scientific